jake-bladt/codemontage/README.md

 Once you've installed these dependencies, test your setup by running `rails server` and visiting your site at [http://localhost:3000](http://localhost:3000)

 Congratulations, you're ready to help build CodeMontage!

+###Using Vagrant
+While it's frequently possible to run CodeMontage directly on your development machine, it's also possible to run the site on a VM managed by [Vagrant](http://www.vagrantup.com/).
+Vagrant is a virtual environment manager that works on top of virtualization tools like Oracle Virtual Box and Amazon EC2.

+These instructions have been tested on Windows 7 using Oracle Virtual Box, but should work on any OS with most VM tools.

+* If you don't already have one, install a VM host.
+This was tested using [Oracle VirtualBox](https://www.virtualbox.org/).
+* [Install Vagrant](http://www.vagrantup.com/downloads).
+This was tested on version 1.5.0.
+If you have an older version of it intalled using RubyGems, uninstall the older version first.

 ## License